Email marketing

 To see someone’s way to success with every last detail is inspiring and motivating.
 That’s why this technique is also frequently used when it comes to email marketing storytelling.
 You can tell your personal story, the story of your brand, or your most popular product.

 Another technique that works is the usage of customer testimonials: show how the clients succeeded using your product or service.
+A strong success story needs a concrete result, not just a happy quote.
 See how Eight Sleep did that in their email marketing campaign:

 Storytelling Email Example by EightSleep